HargunCoder/MusicAlbumApp/README.md

 # FileStructure

-We have
+We have:
   App.js as Root element which is having-
     -Header (which is in src/Components/Header)
       displays header passed as HeaderText
     -AlbumList
       function is to fetch list of Multiple AlbumDetails and display them

-  we had an issue of how to display the albums which we get as json file The approach we chose:
+  we had an issue of how to display the albums which we get as json file
+  The approach we chose:
     create two files
-    1 AlbumDetails
+    1. AlbumDetails
-      function is to fetch only details of a single album containing title, autor ,image etc
+      function is to fetch only details of a single album
+      containing title, autor ,image etc
-    2 AlbumList
+    2. AlbumList
-      function is to fetch list of Multiple AlbumDetails and display them Tree looks like
+      function is to fetch list of Multiple AlbumDetails and display them
+    Tree looks like
     App -> AlbumList -> Multiple AlbumDetails